TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 docker compose down && docker compose up -d
 ```

-You can run this command any time you are connected to the Internet and it will check to see if you have the latest
+You can run the `docker compose pull` command any time you are connected to the Internet and it will check to see if you have the latest
 Eosstracker container.

 <a name="updatemapfiles"></a>